 If you think you “need” poles I will tell you it’s totally possible to ski without them and do so very effectively.
 Poles are most helpful in highly advanced level skiing where they actually are used for certain techniques and timing.

 You’ll be light years ahead of other skiers if you learn to ski without poles first, then add them in later.
+When you are, here is a guide to ski poles.

-Helmet and Goggles
+Ski Helmets and Goggles

 It’s not necessary to buy the flashiest pair of goggles – in fact some of the most advanced technically talented skiers I know roll around in old school looking gear.
 Good skiing does not come from fancy gear.